creepoff1/assigment/README.md

 	panic("implement me")
 }
 ```
-# 8. Generating code when implementing an interface with methods that have only argument types
+# 8. Generating code when implementing an interface with methods that have only argument type

-Preconditions:
+### Preconditions:
 -	Project contains file interface.go with following code:
 ```
 package main